Homepage of the site 'What to do with your life?'

 What is an adult?

-The proposed method for progressing in terms of maturity is described in question 'How to succeed in life?'.
+The method proposed to progress in terms of maturity is described in the question 'How to succeed in life?'.